Parliament Building (Quebec): Parliamentary debate rooms

 When the Quebec Legislature moved to the new building, there were two chambers: the Legislative Assembly, which sat in a room that is now commonly known as Salon bleu (Blue Room), and the Legislative Council in the Salon rouge (Red Room).
 The former was originally white, but it was recolored twice: first in 1901, when it was repainted green, the traditional colour of the elected chamber of Westminster-style legislatures, and then in 1978 to blue, to facilitate the broadcast of debates on television.

 The Blue Room is the place where the National Assembly conducts its regular sessions.
 It has 124 desks for the same number of members, separated by a corridor that leads from the main doors to the clerk's table, and further to the chair of the president of the National Assembly, whose seat is elevated on a pedestal.
 A painting by Charles Huot, Débat sur les langues (debate on languages), hangs behind the President's seat.

 A similar-looking Red Room used to be the place where the upper chamber presided, until it was abolished in 1968.
 It is now used for the works of parliamentary committees and for solemn occasions, such as administering oaths of office.
 Unlike the Blue Room, however, the Red Room's furniture may be rearranged depending on the parliament's needs.
 The painting opposite the entrance to the room is Charles Huot's Le Conseil souverain (the sovereign council), which depicts a debate of the colonial government of New France.

-Renovations of the Blue Room are planned to start in fall 2024.
-The National Assembly decided to ditch the traditional Westminster layout of government facing the opposition in favour of a horseshoe outline of seats, similar to the arrangement used in the Australian House of Representatives.
-Until the renovation is finished in 2026, the MNAs will sit in the Red Room.
+Renovations of the Blue Room are ongoing.
+The National Assembly decided to ditch the traditional Westminster layout of seats, where government benches face the opposition, in favour of a horseshoe outline of seats.
+This arrangement is similar to the that used in the Australian House of Representatives.
+Until the renovation is finished in fall 2026, the MNAs will sit in the Red Room.